The Reserve

 Helvetia History

-In the 1970’s, it was recognized that these transitional zones between the valley floors and their adjacent uplands were ideal sites for grazing and growing Pinot Noir and other wine grapes.
-The upper well-drained ridges of Eagles Nest Reserve had been studied by noted wine consultant Jeffery Lamy of Lamy Wine Consultants and found to be ideal for winegrapes.
-The lower meadows were reserved for grazing for the Pacific Crest/Accoyo America alpaca herd and wildlife habitat.
-Eagles Nest Reserve Vineyard and Winery was born!
+In the 1970’s, it was recognized that these transitional zones between the valley floors and their adjacent uplands were ideal sites for grazing and growing wine grapes.
+The upper well-drained ridges of Eagles Nest Reserve have been studied by noted wine consultant Jeffery Lamy of Lamy Wine Consultants and found to be ideal conditions for wine grapes.
+The lower meadows were reserved for grazing for alpacas and wildlife habitat.
+As such, Eagles Nest Reserve Vineyard and Winery came to be.

 The Barn